-Supreme Court orders Pennsylvania to segregate late ballots
+Supreme Court orders Pennsylvania to segregate late-arriving ballots

 State officials said they would separate them since a case is pending over the extension, but the Republicans argued it is unclear if that is being done.

-Mr. Trump moved to intervene in the challenge after the Pennsylvania Republicans argued the state’s Democratic leaders and Secretary of State violated the law by extending the time.
+Mr. Trump moved to intervene in the challenge after Pennsylvania Republicans argued the state’s Democratic leaders and secretary of state violated the law by extending the time.

 The legal battle is returning to the Supreme Court after the justices refused to get involved in the matter last week, saying there wasn’t enough time to do so with just days before the election.